Using behave

 Output JUnit-compatible reports.
 When junit is enabled, all stdout and stderr will be redirected and dumped to the junit report, regardless of the “–capture” and “–no-capture” options.

---junit-directory
+--junit-directory PATH

 Directory in which to store JUnit reports.